Skip to Content

 • Depression that causes him to hide

-In extreme separation anxiety, your German Shepherd may not be interested in playing with his favorite toys; even the interactive ones stuffed with tempting peanut butter are of no interest!
-In addition, he may not wish to eat or drink and may suffer from vomiting and diarrhea or eating his own poop (coprophagia).
+In extreme separation anxiety, your German Shepherd may not be interested in playing with his favorite toys; even the interactive ones stuffed with tempting peanut butter are no interest!

 Unfortunately, too much anxiety and stress are not good for your German Shepherd’s health.
 Like humans, excessive stress and anxiety can cause your dog to suffer from high blood pressure and heart disease.
-Other health issues that may arise include:

 • Digestive problems